msychalice/leetcode/README.md

 It's a similar problem to #567, except it needs to collect all the permutations.

+## 448. Find All Numbers Disappeared in an Array
+Swap nums[i] to the right position, which is nums[i] - 1
+For example, value 3 needs to be swapped to nums[2] Beware of the case the nums[i] is duplicated and is already at the right position.

 ## 450. Delete Node in a BST